elastic/kibana/packages/kbn-config-schema/README.md

 # `@kbn/config-schema` — The Kibana config validation library

-`@kbn/config-schema` is a TypeScript library inspired by the Joi and designed to allow run-time validation of the Kibana configuration entries providing developers with a fully typed model of the validated data.
+`@kbn/config-schema` is a TypeScript library inspired by Joi and designed to allow run-time validation of the Kibana configuration entries providing developers with a fully typed model of the validated data.

 ## Table of Contents